zopnote/cmount/readme.md

     - **Build Process** (Hot Reload, JIT, AOT compilation).
     - **Runtime** (events, extension installation).
 - Defines how extensions register their **capabilities**, **configurations**, and **dependencies**.
-- Enables a consistent **modding API**, allowing applications built with Cmount to support external extensions.
+- Enables a consistent **modding API**, allowing applications built with CMount to support external extensions.

 ---

 ## Participated components
-Cmount is created for **Fireworks**, a graphic engine framework.
+CMount is created for **Fireworks**, a graphic engine framework.
-As result, Cmount is actually intended to be extended and is participated in its components as shared libraries.
+As result, CMount is actually intended to be extended and is participated in its components as shared libraries.